adhi2k/Norm-of-a-matrix/README.md

 	3. Print the norm of the matrix in two decimal places.
 ## Program:
 ```
-#Developed by: your name : Sri Muthazhagan P
+#Developed by: your name : Sharukesh T
-#RegisterNumber: 2305002024
+#RegisterNumber: 2305002022

 # 1-Norm of a Matrix
 import numpy as np